Security, Compliance, Data Governance

 Request logging at the broker level captures detailed information about client interactions.
 Kafka brokers can log metadata about produce and fetch requests, including timestamps, client IDs, and byte counts.
 However, this logging must be carefully configured to avoid overwhelming storage systems with high-volume metadata.

-Modern Kafka distributions and enterprise platforms extend these capabilities with structured audit logs that follow standardized formats.
+Modern Kafka distributions and enterprise platforms extend these capabilities with structured audit logs, machine-parseable formats like JSON or standardized schemas (such as CloudEvents or the Open Cybersecurity Schema Framework) that enable automated analysis and correlation.
 A comprehensive audit event includes:

 Who: Principal identity, client ID, source IP, authentication method